Dégelis: History

 The catholic mission Sainte-Rose-du-Dégelé was founded in 1860.
 The foundation's mission coincides with the beginning of colonization of the territory then known as Le Dégely.

 The mission Catholic founded in 1860 took the name of "Sainte-Rose-du-Dégelé.
 The choice of Sainte-Rose as a protective was conducted by Langevin, bishop of Rimouski from 1867 to 1891 in honor of Rose Marquis, benefactress of the mission.
 The parish canonically was erected in 1885 and the municipality of parish was officially created the same year kept the same name.
 This does not prevent Le Naturaliste Canadien (English: The Canadian Naturalist), a scientific publication, refer to them as the Sainte-Rose-du-Dégelis in 1882.
 The post office of the place was called Sainte-Rose-du-Dégelé since 1879 and kept it until 1968.
 In fact, 1967, the name of the municipality was changed to Sainte-Rose-du-Dégelis for lexical considerations.
 In 1969, the name was shortened to Dégelis when the place received town status.

 Geography

-The town is situated on Autoroute 85, also known as the Trans-Canada Highway, close to the Quebec-New Brunswick Border.
+The town is situated on Autoroute 85, also known as the Trans-Canada Highway, close to the Quebec–New Brunswick border.

-Dégelis is located on the south slope of St. Lawrence River in 290 km southeast of Quebec and 500 km southwest of Gaspé near the border with New Brunswick.
-Most important cities near Dégelis are Rivière-du-Loup in 85 km northeast La Pocatière, Quebec in 150 km to west and Edmundston in New Brunswick to 35 km southeast.
+Dégelis is located on the south slope of St. Lawrence River in 290 km southeast of Quebec City and 500 km southwest of Gaspé near the border with New Brunswick.
+Most important cities near Dégelis are Rivière-du-Loup in 85 km northeast, La Pocatière, Quebec in 150 km to the west, and Edmundston in New Brunswick to 35 km southeast.
 Dégelis territory covers an area of 562.84 km2.

 City Dégelis is in the Témiscouata Regional County Municipality in administrative region of the Bas-Saint-Laurent.
 Parish Dégelis is part of the Archdiocese of Rimouski.